automata-network/docs/docs/canarynet/node/run-validator.md

   - `Stash account`: This account holds funds bonded for staking, but delegates some functions to the Controller account.
 It can be kept in a cold wallet, meaning it can stays offline all the time.
   - `Controller account`: This account acts on behalf of the Stash account, signalling decisions and necessary execution for staking.
 It only needs enough funds to pay transaction fees.
   - For more details, refer to [Polkadot Keys](https://wiki.polkadot.network/docs/learn-keys).
-- You can refer [here](../userguide/setupwallet.md) to set up accounts with the Polkadot-JS extension.
+- For how to create accounts in ContextFree, you can refer [here](../userguide/accounts.md#create-account).

 ### Get Token
 - Your Stash account and Controller account need to be funded with some native token